Helloat there! Wow I couldn’t have started this in any better way, huh? Moving on… Today we’ll be learning how to ferment oats.

 Method 1 – The Wild Method

-This is the method that I use the most as I personally prefer the results that yield, and also find this easier and cheaper.
+The first way how to ferment oats it’s very easy.
+This is the method that I use the most as I personally prefer the results that it yields, and also find this easier and cheaper.

 Ingredients needed (per cup of oats):

-- Dechlorinated Water (1½ – 2 cups) – you can simply boil water using a kettle to remove the chlorine.
+- Dechlorinated Water (1½ – 2 cups) – you can use a Water Filter or simply boil water using a kettle to remove the chlorine.
 Make sure you let it cool to a lukewarm temperature before you use it, otherwise you will kill the bacteria and denature the phytase.

 - Steel Cut or Whole Oats (1 cup)